-From what we understand the devices listed on TIDAL’s website are network media servers with the TIDAL app already installed on their operating systems, that’s all.
-No difference in audio quality or anything else as compared to their downloadable app, just that TIDAL comes pre-installed on those devices.
-The only notable exception is that if you're listening to TIDAL on a computer, the only web browser that supports the full audio quality is Google Chrome.
+The devices on TIDAL’s website are network media servers with the TIDAL app already on their operating systems.
+That’s all.
+Thankfully, there is no difference in audio quality or anything else as compared to their downloadable app.
+The only difference is just that TIDAL comes pre-installed on those devices.
+There is one notable exception, though: If you're listening to TIDAL on a computer, then Google Chrome is the only web browser that supports its full audio quality.

 Articles in this section